NOLab/Webpage/index.md

 - **2025-05-12 Welcome Romain**

-Romain Caye, a second year student from IOGS joined the lab for a summer project on SHG modeling with Marie-Claire Shanne-Klein (Follow up from Enzo's work last year)
+Romain Caye, a second year student from IOGS joined the lab for a summer project on SHG modeling with Marie-Claire Schanne-Klein (Follow up from Enzo's work last year)

 - **2024-07-01 Welcome Enzo**

-Enzo Sichi, a second year student from IOGS joined the lab for a summer project on SHG modeling with Marie-Claire Shanne-Klein
+Enzo Sichi, a second year student from IOGS joined the lab for a summer project on SHG modeling with Marie-Claire Schanne-Klein

 - **2024-04-30 HDR defended**